heyimwoof/mineblock-shit-limiter/README.md

 **Why are you making FW rules for?**
 You're telling people to download netlimiter but then creating FW rules on their pc without them knowing?!
 How does Netlimiter and Firewall have anything to do with each other?!
-If you wanted to limit 27k just do it through Netlimiter??
+If you wanted to limit ports just do it through Netlimiter??
 Why do you have to make a FW rule for it?

 ## Warning, There's no code that actually removes the FW rules he creates, if bungie ever decided to scan firewall rules.
 All users of this would be flagged and possibly banned in a wave.